06 Apr BVM Kongress 2022

 Congress of German Market Research in Frankfurt am Main

-The BVM Congress is an event with the opportunity to meet in person!
+The BVM Congress was an event with the opportunity to meet in person!
 The German Market Research Congress invites our industry to exchange knowledge and meet on 20 and 21 June 2022 in Frankfurt am Main.

 Media Psychologist & CEO